hu-macsy/lama_old/scai/doc/user/developer/logging.rst

 The general idea is that the logging should appear in the source code but logging is usually disabled at runtime especially for the lower levels (DEBUG, INFO).
-The logging macros should have nearly no overhead if the logging is disabled at runtime.
+Logging macros have nearly no overhead if the logging is disabled at runtime, as it is only an integer comparison with a static variable.
-Rather good performance is achieved if there is only one integer comparison at runtime for a logging statement.
-It could be better if this comparison can even be extracted out of loops.
-But it could be worse if e.g. string operations are executed for the logging messages even if logging is disabled.

 There is an include file that contains the definitions for all the macros: